 Note: A lot of companies using software such as WordPress require over 30 different plug-ins on their website to create a competitive website.
-These all bring additional costs and require yearly maintenance– so make sure you consider the long-term costs of running a website on a basic CMS (consider the upfront cost the shell – to run a successful website you’ll be looking at around £1000 worth of plug-ins each month).
+These all bring additional costs and require yearly maintenance– so make sure you consider the long-term costs of running a website on a basic CMS (consider the upfront cost of the shell – to run a successful website you’ll be looking at around £1000 worth of plug-ins each month).

-If you’re using an enterprise level CMS such as Adobe, there are a vast number of sophisticated in-built personalisation and testing features which don’t require plug-ins.
+If you’re using an enterprise-level CMS such as Adobe, there are a vast number of sophisticated in-built personalisation and testing features which don’t require plug-ins.
 These will enable you to create a bespoke user experience for your visitors and the up-front cost should provide everything you need to deliver this.
-However, the name says it all and these CMS types do come at a high price point which might not be suitable for small scale or start up businesses.
+However, the name says it all and these CMS types do come at a high price point which might not be suitable for small scale or start-up businesses.

 Where does HubSpot’s CMS sit?